The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 that radioactive waste would be created, Germany is still trying to find suitable storage facilities.
 We are really talking

-here about our treatment of the Earths surface on a massive scale.
-It's not just that we take things out: we also bury
+here about our treatment of the Earth’s surface on a massive scale.
+It's not just that we take things out: we also bury things

-things inside it.
-You have to bear in mind that in 100 years we have created nuclear waste that will remain radioactive for
+inside it.
+You have to bear in mind that in 100 years we have created nuclear waste that will remain radioactive for the same

-the same length of time as the total history of mankind on our planet.
-We can't escape from the problem of nuclear waste
+length of time as the total history of mankind on our planet.
+We can't escape from the problem of nuclear waste – but we still

-but we still don't have any concept for getting rid of it.
-The problem horrifies us, and we wonder how such a situation could
+don't have any concept for getting rid of it.
+The problem horrifies us, and we wonder how such a situation could come about

-unfortunately, it only works this way no other way.
+only works this way – no other way.

 There is a barrier in the final shot: who does that apply to?